DorianRudolph/pinenotes/Linux.md

 Beware, this is not really a tutorial, these are just the notes I took while installing this myself.
 I do hope everything is correct, but please make sure to understand the commands before executing.

+## VCOM

+Each Eink panel has a calibration offset VCOM.
+The factory uboot sets the kernel parameter `ebc_pmic.vcom=960`.
+For my device, VCOM is 960mV, but this value is (supposedly) unique for each device.
+This value should be entered into `regulator-min-microvolt` and `regulator-min-microvolt` in the `rk3556-pinenote.dts`.

 ## Compile Kernel

 Based on https://musings.martyn.berlin/cross-compiling-the-linux-kernel-for-the-pinenote-or-other-arm-device